Towards AI Accountability Infrastructure: Gaps and Opportunities in AI Audit Tooling

 \inlinesection{Implications.} Limited access to information about AI systems poses a fundamental barrier to conducting comprehensive audits.
 Without a clear understanding of which AI systems require auditing, there is a risk of overlooking critical systems that have significant societal implications.
-While we did find multiple popular databases for recording and collating incidents of harm (such as the AI Incident Database), these databases mostly only record harms after they have already occurred, often rely on second-hand reports, and may not delve deeply into causes of harms or impacts \citep{turri_why_2023}.\footnote{Note: The creators of the AIAAIC dispute the characterization of their tool in \citet{turri_why_2023}.}
+While we did find multiple popular databases for recording and collating incidents of harm (such as the AI Incident Database), these databases record harms after they have already occurred, often rely on second-hand reports, and may not delve deeply into causes of harms or impacts \citep{turri_why_2023}.\footnote{Note: The creators of the AI and Algorithmic Incident and Controversies Repository dispute the characterization of their tool in \citet{turri_why_2023}.}

-Several participants proposed mandating that corporations disclose AI systems, including information about model versions, anticipated use cases, expected users, and past audit results.
-Policymakers may also explore mechanisms for centralized, proactive documentation and mandatory, standardized incident reporting for both private firms and government agencies \citep{turri_why_2023}---and ensure that current federal AI transparency requirements are actually implemented \citep{lawrence_bureaucratic_2023}.
-Additionally, enabling mechanisms such as Freedom of Information Act (FOIA) requests could facilitate access to information held by public institutions or government agencies regarding the use of AI systems in decision-making processes.
+Several participants proposed mandating that corporations disclose AI system use, including information about model versions, anticipated use cases, expected number of users, and past audit results.
+Researchers and policymakers may also explore mechanisms for centralized, proactive documentation and mandatory, standardized incident reporting for both private firms and government agencies \citep{turri_why_2023}.
+This ensures that current federal AI transparency requirements are actually implemented \citep{lawrence_bureaucratic_2023}.
+Additionally, leveraging mechanisms such as Freedom of Information Act (FOIA) requests could facilitate access to information held by public institutions or government agencies regarding the use of AI systems.
 Future work could also develop and study systems for fair, inclusive community participation in auditing, the path most often suggested by practitioners for identifying systems and their harms.